menu

 Occupations and Workforce

-Gattman is a blue-collar town, with 63.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gattman is generally considered to be a blue-collar town.
+63.33% of the Gattman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gattman is a village of construction workers and builders, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Gattman who work in maintenance occupations (10.00%), personal care services (6.67%), and computer science and math (6.67%).

 Also of interest is that Gattman has more people living here who work in computers and math than 95% of the places in the US.